Why Do You Need an Education Blog?

 Step 6: Share your blog posts on social media sites like Pinterest, Facebook, Twitter, and LinkedIn.

-Teaming up with a web designer makes the process easy from set up to launch.
+Teaming up with a web designer makes the process easy, from setting up to launch.
 The designer can assist with the whole process plus provide guidance into best practices.

 Determining What to Share on Your Education Blog